Garmin fēnix 8 (47mm AMOLED) vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its 16-day battery life crushes the Samsung Galaxy Watch 8 Classic's 49 hours.
-That said, grab the Galaxy Watch 8 Classic if you want a lighter watch that’s easier for everyday use - it's lighter.
+The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its stunning 16-day battery life crushes the Samsung Galaxy Watch 8 Classic's 49 hours.
+That said, grab the Galaxy Watch 8 Classic if you prefer a lighter design at 2.24 oz - it's lighter than the fēnix 8.

 Who should buy each?